 It’s no secret that truck drivers spend a lot of time on the road.
 For many, those long hours represent freedom and opportunity, but it can get lonely.
 That’s where having a companion pet makes a lot of sense.
 But which dogs are best for truckers to take on the road?

 Numerous studies have shown the positive effect having a pet can have on your health.
 Dogs can help reduce stress, anxiety, depression, ease loneliness, encourage exercise and more.
 Not only that, but people often find that pets help them connect with other people.
 It’s not uncommon for dog owners to strike up a conversation with other owners when out on walks; even more so if you spot someone with the same breed as you.

-Having a dog out on the road can also help give you structure and encourage you to get our and move around for toilet breaks and exercise.
+Having a dog out on the road can also help give you structure and encourage you to get out and move around for toilet breaks and exercise.
 But before you head down to the local shelter and start picking out new names for your new road buddy, remember, not all dogs are suited to a life on the road and there are some things to consider.

 First, how big is your cab?

 If you are limited on space, then a Saint Bernard probably isn’t a great idea.
 Likewise, a highly active dog that needs hours of exercise won’t be the first choice as you simply won’t be able to meet their needs.
 Instead, opt for small breeds, who are laid back and have low exercise needs.